Grizzlies vs. Lakers Injury Report Today - April 26

 Grizzlies Season Insights

-- The Grizzlies' offense has been less effective over their last 10 games, scoring 112.9 points a contest compared to the 116.9 they've averaged this year.
+- In their last 10 games, the Grizzlies have been scoring 112.9 points per game, an average that's slightly lower than the 116.9 they've scored over the course of the 2022-23 season.

-- Memphis makes 12 three-pointers per game (16th in the league) compared to its opponents' 13.
-It shoots 35.1% from deep while its opponents hit 35.5% from long range.
+- Memphis knocks down 12 three-pointers per game (16th in the league) at a 35.1% rate (22nd in the NBA), compared to the 13 its opponents make while shooting 35.5% from beyond the arc.

-- The Grizzlies rank 14th in the league by averaging 112.3 points per 100 possessions on offense, and defensively are second in the NBA, allowing 108.3 points per 100 possessions.

 Grizzlies vs. Lakers Betting Info